kwinterling/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

+## Note

+My AWS database password is visible in the PySpark notebook but I have already deleted the database instance.

 ## Overview

 The purpose of this analysis is to examine Amazon product review data to determine which reviews are more helpful or reflective of a user's true opinion of a product.